 Avu is another style of fishing in Japan.
 Avu fly fishing became very popular with the Japanese peasants from the twelfth century and on.
 Interestingly enough, there is not a casting technique with Avu fly fishing.
 The flies they use were developed 430 years ago.
 They also use bamboo to make long fishing rods, which are extremely light and maneuverable.

 Now that you are more up to date with the history of fly fishing it is your turn to get on out there and explore what the fly fishing world has to offer!
-If you are a first timer and are in the Rocky Mountains, give Fly Fishing Colorado a call for guided Fly Fishing tours!
-Before you know it you will be a angler, casting like a pro!
+If you are a first-timer and are in the Rocky Mountains, give Fly Fishing Colorado a call for guided Fly Fishing tours!
+Before you know it you will be an angler, casting like a pro!